 An arrest for any type of domestic violence offense can affect your life for years to come.
 Those who violate California Penal Code Section 273.5 (pc 273.5) may be convicted of a felony or misdemeanor offense.
-At MacGregor & Collins, LLP, our Orange County domestic violence lawyers use their 40 years of experience to help our clients receive favorable case outcomes and case dismissals.
+At MacGregor & Collins, LLP, our domestic violence lawyers in Orange County use their 40 years of experience to help our clients receive favorable case outcomes and case dismissals.
 As soon as we are contacted, we will begin evaluating your case circumstance and provide you with options.

 PC 273.5 Defined

 According to California Penal Code 273.5, anyone who inflicts bodily injury on a current or former spouse, the father or mother of your child, or a person that you share or have shared your home with can be found guilty of violating PC 273.5.
 This is different from PC 273, which governs offenses against a child.

 In order to be prosecuted for CPC 273.5 in Orange County, state prosecutors will have to convince a Judge and/or Jury that you:

 - meant to inflict bodily injury

 - your present or ex husband or wife